biopragmatics/oquat/docs/invalids/prefix/omim.md

-# ORDO
+# omim: Online Mendelian Inheritance in Man

+This page summarize the different resources that reference `omim` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 6 resources,
-The following 1 variants were found: ['OMIM']
+1 variants on the standard prefix were found: ['OMIM'].

-## `bao`
+## `bao`: BioAssay Ontology

-Identifiers for this prefix are given correctly in BioAssay Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bao`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|